Repetitive Stress Injuries and Warning Signs

-If you experience tingling, numbness, swelling, or pain in your hand or wrist for several hours or for more than one day, don't wait — report to Building 26.
+If you experience tingling, numbness, swelling, or pain in your hand or wrist for several hours or for more than one day, don't wait — report immediately to your supervisor and Division Safety Coordinator.
 By their nature, repetitive stress injuries such as carpal tunnel syndrome become more serious over time.
 Early detection, evaluation, and treatment are essential to prevent serious injury.

 Employees at risk for cumulative trauma disorders may experience some of the following symptoms:

 - Numbness or a burning sensation in arm, hand, or fingers, especially fingertips at night

 - Reduced grip strength in the hand